apify/actor-whitepaper/README.md

 Actors can run as short or as long as necessary, from seconds to hours, even infinitely.

 Basically, actors are Docker images that additionally have:
-- **Documentation** in a form of README.md file.
+- **Documentation** in a form of README.md file
-- **Input and output schemas** that describe what input the actor requires, and what results it produces.
+- **Input and output schemas** that describe what input the actor requires, and what results it produces
 - Access to an out-of-box **storage system** for actor data, results, and files
-- **Metadata** such as the actor name, description, author and version.
+- **Metadata** such as the actor name, description, author and version

-The documentation and input/output schemas are the key ingredients that make it possible for people to easily understand what the actor does, enter the required inputs, and integrate the results of the actor into their other workflows.
+The documentation and input/output schemas are the key ingredients that make it possible for people to easily understand what the actor does, enter the required inputs both in user interface or API, and integrate the results of the actor into their other workflows.
 Actors can easily call and interact with each other, enabling building more complex tools on top of simple ones.

 The actors can be published
-on the [Apify platform](https://apify.com/store), which automatically generates a rich website with documentation and a practical user interface to encourage people to try the actor right away.
+on the [Apify platform](https://apify.com/store), which automatically generates a rich website with documentation and a practical user interface, in order to encourage people to try the actor right away.
 The platform takes care of securely hosting the actors' Docker containers and scaling the computing, storage and network resources as needed, so neither actor developers nor the users need to deal with the infrastructure.
 It just works.

-The Apify platform provides an open API, cron-like scheduler, webhooks and [integrations](https://apify.com/integrations) to services such as Zapier or Integromat, which make it easy for users to integrate actors into their existing workflows.
+The Apify platform provides an open API, cron-style scheduler, webhooks and [integrations](https://apify.com/integrations) to services such as Zapier or Make, which make it easy for users to integrate actors into their existing workflows.
 Additionally, the actor developers can set a price tag for the usage of their actors, and thus make [passive income](https://blog.apify.com/make-regular-passive-income-developing-web-automation-actors-b0392278d085/)